nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/10_Peragus.md

             - Are they following Malak's path?
             - The Sith on Peragus knew some Force techniques, but they were extremely weak.
             - There were other questions I wished to ask you.
-        - So what do we do now?
-            - Is there any place where we can retreat to?
-            - **Enough for what?** or alt **Where are we bound again?**
-                - And if we find no trace of Jedi teachings on Telos to help us?
 - Discover HK-47
     - Repair + install the vocabulator
 - See T3